Plutonomicon/cardano-transaction-lib/README.md

             sources = ["src" "exe"];
             # All of the following are optional and show with default values:
             #
-            # The main module entrypoint
+            # The main Purscript module entrypoint
             main = "Main";
+            # The JS entrypoint (must correspond to the one listed in the
+            # webpack config), relative to the `src`
+            entrypoint = "index.js";
             # If this should be bundled for the browser
             browserRuntime = true;
             # The path to the webpack config to use